JuanseHevia/JuanseHevia/README.md

 - 👯 I’m looking to collaborate on AI applications with concrete social impact, especially addressing how governments implement development policies.
 - 💬 Ask me about: AI and Cloud Engineering.
 I have +5 years working with generative and predictive AI in startups and research labs.
 - 📫 How to reach me: jh216@rice.edu
-- ⚡ Fun fact: I got email from a Nobel Peace and the Pope 🤯
+- ⚡ Fun fact: I got email from a Nobel Peace Prize winner and the Pope 🤯

 ## Tech Stack